 It can be discouraging and upsetting to see thinning eyebrows, but taking the time to learn the potential and likely causes behind your sparser-than-usual brows will set you on the right path to getting them back.
 So what are the possible reasons your brows could be less full and more patchy?

 - Hypothyroidism.
 Your thyroid produces hormones, which affect your hair growth cycles.
-Hypothyroidism—when your thyroid doesn’t produce as many hormones as it should—can affect your hair growth, including your eyebrow hairs.
+Hypothyroidism — when your thyroid doesn’t produce as many hormones as it should — can affect your brow growth, nncluding losing your eyebrow hairs.

 - Stress.
-Severe stress can trigger telogen effluvium, a condition in which hair falls out a few months after the stressful episode, and can take several months to grow back.
+Severe stress can trigger telogen effluvium, a condition in which hair falls out a few months after the stressful episode, and can take several months to return.